ksu-cs-textbooks/cis400/content/1-object-orientation/05-uml/04-typed-elements.md

 \texttt{- age: int {age: >= 0}}
 $$

-Indicates the private variable `age` must be greater than 0.
+Indicates the private variable `age` must be greater than or equal to 0.